-Psychosynthesis Counselling in Westerham - covering Oxted, Surrey and Sevenoaks, Kent
+Psychosynthesis Counselling at London Bridge / City of London and in Westerham - covering Oxted, Surrey and Sevenoaks, Kent

 Are you struggling with life?
-Or feeling overwhelmed by anger?
+Or feeling overwhelmed by anxiety - or anger?
 Finding it difficult to communicate with someone you care about?
 Are you under stress, fighting off depression or suffering from bereavement?

 Seeing a therapist can help.
 Whatever problem or challenge is affecting you, as a therapist I can support you to work through it.
 Contrary to what some people believe, seeing a therapist for counselling is a sign of strength, a sign that you mean to get the help you need to face life's difficulties and overcome them.